 development of oil industry.

-concentration of farming activity or homesteads before the onset of oil industry
+consistent high concentration of farming activity or homesteads before the onset of oil industry

 the location of people observed during late 1999 to early 2003.
 With reference

 to the ground reporting's the footprint are interpreted as follows; A) show the

 concentration of traditional land use concentration in the Nhialdue area (see

 Some month later than A, into the dry season, showing a strong footprint and

 collaborate reporting's of more people were coming into the Nhialdue area

 following attacks on villages e.g. the northern end of the oil road.
 C) Just